-CALL YOUR SENATOR TODAY, URGING THEM TO VOTE NO ON HB 370.
+CALL YOUR NC HOUSE REP TODAY, URGING THEM TO SUSTAIN THE VETO OF HB 370.

-“Hello, my name is_____ and I am asking for Senator______to vote against HB 370.
+“Hello, my name is_____ and I am asking for Representative ______to vote to sustain the veto of HB 370.
 This bill would force sheriffs to enter into a relationship with ICE, limit due process and place a heavy burden on counties.
 Thank you.”

 Latest News, June 24th: